 How many calories in a bottle of red wine?

-To answer the question “how many calories in a bottle of red wine”, you need to know the different types of red wines:
+The amount of calories in a bottle of red wine is dependant on the exact type, as there are different types of red wines:

 - Lower alcohol red wine